-When set to true, make sure update schedules are set on the manage CRL page for all CRLs needed to check non-root and intermediary certificates in the certificate path.
+When set to true, manually or set a set a schedule to download all CRLS needed to check non-root and intermediary certificates in the certificate path.

 Set to false to continue validation when a CRL is not found for a non-root certificate.